ahoy-cli/ahoy/README.md

 - Consistent - Commands always run relative to the `.ahoy.yml` file, but can be called from any subfolder.
 - Visual - See a list of all your commands in one place, along with helpful descriptions.
 - Flexible - Commands are specific to a single folder tree, so each repo/workspace can have its own commands.
-- Command templates - Args can be dropped into your commands using `{{args}}`
+- Command templates - Use regular `bash` syntax like `"$@"` for all arguments, or `$1` for the first argument.
 - Fully interactive - Your shells (like MySQL) and prompts still work.
+- Import multiple config files using the "imports" field.
+- Uses the "last in wins" rule to deal with duplicate commands amongst the config files.
+- [Command aliases](#command-aliases) - oft-used or long commands can have aliases.
+- Use a different entrypoint (the thing that runs your commands) if you wish, instead of `bash`.
+E.g. using PHP, Node.js, Python, etc. is possible.
+- Plugins are possible by overriding the entrypoint.
-- Self-documenting - Commands and help declared in `.ahoy.yml` show up as ahoy command help and shell completion of commands (see [bash/zsh completion](https://ahoy-cli.readthedocs.io/en/latest/#bash-zsh-completion)) is also available.
+- Self-documenting - Commands and help declared in `.ahoy.yml` show up as ahoy command help and [shell completion](#shell-autocompletions) of commands (see [bash/zsh completion](https://ahoy-cli.readthedocs.io/en/latest/#bash-zsh-completion)) is also available.
 We now have a dedicated Zsh plugin for completions at [ahoy-cli/zsh-ahoy](https://github.com/ahoy-cli/zsh-ahoy).
+- Support for [environment variables](#environment-variables) at both file and command level using the `env` field
+- Environment variables from a global file are loaded first, then command-specific variables override them
+- Environment files use standard shell format with one variable per line, comments supported

 ## Installation

 ### macOS

-Using Homebrew:
+Using Homebrew / Linuxbrew:

 ```
 brew install ahoy